nens/threedi-docs/source/e_2d_flood_adaptation_tutorial.rst

 Introduction
 -------------
-In this tutorial we will create a flood and apply flood adaptation measures to a 3Di model during a simulation in :ref:`3Di Live <3di_live_introduction>`.
+In this tutorial we will create a flood and apply flood adaptation measures during a simulation in :ref:`3Di Live <3di_live_introduction>`.

 The selected area is the town Strand in Western Cape, South Africa.
 The river Lourens runs past this city and will be flooded in this tutorial.